ocharles/blog/posts/2012-12-08-24-days-of-hackage.md

 ---
-title: 24 Days of Hackage: QuickCheck
+title: "24 Days of Hackage: QuickCheck"
 ---
 As I mentioned in the article on [errors](/posts/2012-12-04-errors.html), the Haskell programmer takes error handling and edge cases very seriously.
 While we